gotson/komga/DEVELOPING.md

 ### Spring profiles

 Komga uses Spring Profiles extensively:
-- `dev`: add more logging, disable periodic scanning, in-memory database
+- `dev`: add more logging, disable periodic scanning, in-memory database, and enable CORS from `localhost:8081` (the frontend dev server)
 - `localdb`: a dev profile that stores the database in `./localdb`.
 - `noclaim`: will create initial users at startup if none exist and output users and passwords in the standard output
   - if `dev` is active, will create `admin@example.org` with password `admin`, and `user@example.org` with password `user`